Arts book review

 2

-Intellectually Bored about 10 years ago
+Intellectually Bored over 10 years ago

 It is unclear to me what the intended audience of this book is.
 Atheists are indeed often one of the least favourably viewed groups in most societies and this book does very little to change that.
 Not only because of the tasteless cartoons but also because it addresses some aspects as myths to debunk when in fact there is quite a bit of truth behind some of them.